MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 #### Offline deployment

-If you have an offline deployment scenario, where app deployment has to work entirely offline, complete the following steps.
+If you have an offline deployment scenario, where app deployment has to work entirely offline, use the following workflow.

 1. Download the Evergreen Standalone Installer from [Download the WebView2 Runtime][Webview2Installer] to your development machine.
 This is a tool to install the WebView2 Runtime on the client.